 How is it diagnosed?

 To diagnose social anxiety disorder, your doctor will ask about your symptoms and past health.
 The doctor may ask other questions to see how you are doing emotionally.
 Blood or urine tests may also be done.
-They can rule out other medical conditions that can cause similar symptoms (such as hyperthyroidism).
+They can rule out other medical conditions that can cause similar symptoms (such as hyperthyroidismhyperthyroidism).

 How is social anxiety disorder treated?